 Most laws in the American federal legal system include a “short title” that may be cited—or not.
 As a consequence, a single law can go by several names.
 The Affordable Care Act (ACA) is a good example.
 It is also called the Patient Protection and Affordable Care Act (PPACA), and it is also referred to as “Obamacare” in the media.
 This has led to confusion among large segments of the public.
 When reporters randomly interviewed people on the street, many reacted with disbelief that Obamacare and the ACA are one and the same.
 Some of this confusion is a natural reaction to confusing nomenclature, but often it is the result of willful disinformation.

-The United States Legal System needs to clarify and simplify access and bring transparency to the process, but until that happens, firms like Govlish® have been designed to usher the public into the federal legal language as easily as possible by:
+The United States Legal System needs to clarify and simplify access and bring transparency to the process, but until that happens, firms and companies have designed websites and other digital tool to usher the public into the federal legal language as easily as possible.
+The Financial Poise Glossary lists a number of relevant legal, business, and finance terms, and the DailyDAC Glossary is a great source for bankruptcy lingo and other related legal terms.

 There you have it—an expert short course on how to outsmart the barriers to accessing laws.
-While it is possible to learn what, discovering why is much more complex, often the result of barriers constructed from almost 230 years of piling up laws upon laws, political maneuvering and bureaucrats designing systems for the benefit of bureaucrats, not citizens.
+While it is possible to learn “what,” discovering “why” is much more complex.
+This is often the result of barriers constructed from almost 230 years of piling up laws upon laws, political maneuvering, and bureaucrats designing systems for the benefit of bureaucrats, not citizens.

-As you can see, aggregating the American federal legal system is no easy task.
-It’s a slog, full of inconsistencies, unknowns, gaps and obscurities.
-But a legal degree isn’t necessarily required anymore for access to the laws and an understanding of federal legal language.
-However, laws are at the bedrock of our democracy and way of life, and the ability to easily, quickly and accurately access them is key to engaging both average citizens and professionals.
+As you can see, aggregating the U.S. federal legal system is no easy task.
+It’s a slog, full of inconsistencies, unknowns, gaps, and obscurities.
+But a legal degree isn’t necessarily required for access to the laws and an understanding of federal legal language.
+However, laws are at the bedrock of our democracy and way of life; the ability to easily, quickly, and accurately access them is key to engaging both average citizens and professionals.

-Bob Mander, founder of www.Govlish.com, spent much of his career dealing with mind-bending government acronyms like OSDBU, LORACS and SME.
-A technical writer of government documents for 15 years, Mander also had a ‘big idea’ about how to demystify this kind of insider jargon.
-Over the years, he’s assembled what he calls a resource library…
+Bob Mander, the founder of www.Govlish.com, spent much of his career dealing with mind-bending government acronyms like OSDBU, LORACS, and SME.
+A technical writer of government documents for 15 years, he began in 2003 at the Law Library of Congress, and included assignments at more than 25 government agencies, primarily in the federal government, but…